dins/jukola-xml-model/README.md

 * Check the difference on estimates when num_years is 3 and 4
 * Put code from notebooks to .py files for better version control
 * Tune hyperparameters with https://scikit-optimize.github.io/stable/
-* After tuning fit prior models with whole data set (test set will be the year to predict)
 * Try regularization
 * replace & with &amp; in xml files, but not &amp; with &&amp;
 * Post analyze darkness and mass start estimates